 Academic Year & Breaks

 Bowdoin operates on a two-semester academic calendar (fall and spring).
 Below is an overview of the key rhythms of the academic year to help you plan travel, visits, and family schedules.
-For exact dates, refer to the official Bowdoin Academic Calendar.
+For exact dates, please refer to the official Bowdoin Academic Calendar.

 Getting Involved as a Bowdoin Parent